cmaddry/CM-SDR/README.md

 I also saw a guy with a handheld SDR hanging walking around Boulder yesterday.
 I should have asked him for advice.

+3/19/2025
+---
+I tried using WSL with all of the drivers installed by following the Linux commands on the [RTL-SDR Quickstart Guide](https://www.rtl-sdr.com/V4/).
+I learned that WSL doesn't really work with USB devices without quite a bit of work.
+I just followed the regular Windows isntallation instructions, so that I can go ahead and give it another go later.

 ## Gqrx
 To install gqrx, I ran the commands found [here](https://www.gqrx.dk/download/gqrx-sdr-for-the-raspberry-pi).